 The Master Class is organised and led by the European Commission, DG for Regional and Urban Policy (DG REGIO), the European Committee of the Regions (CoR) and the Regional Studies Association European Foundation (RSA Europe) in cooperation with the European Regional Science Association (ERSA) and the Association of European Schools of Planning (AESOP).
 A selection panel composed of these organisations will be responsible for reviewing the applications and selecting participants.

 30 attendees from EU Member States and non-EU countries will be invited to attend the Master Class based on:

 Applications must complete the application form and include an abstract that falls under one of the following three broad themes:

 Application documents to be submitted comprise:

-Interested current PhD students and early career researchers are requested to submit their details and the application documents via the online form (Google form) – to access the form please go to “click here to register”.
+Interested current PhD students and early career researchers are requested to submit their details and the application documents via email to office@

 Duration: 4 days